antoniofriesen/Retesting_URLs/README.md

 2 - test the urls using axios.
 3 - reassign status code 408 to all urls that exceed timeout.
-4 - save all urls with status code to a json file called "results.json"
+4 - save all urls with status code to a json file called "results.json" 5 - retest all urls with status code 408 till there are none left or max timeout is exceeded.

 # TODO